-If you’re not sure what “simple” entails, here’s our rule of thumb: choose no more than one – maybe two at most – primary colors, and one accent color.
+If you’re not sure what a simple color scheme entails, here’s our rule of thumb: choose no more than one – maybe two at most – primary colors, and one accent color.
 Then, back away from the color wheel.
 You’re bright enough.

 Short (Sad) Pages

 With today’s internet speeds, you can do a lot with your individual pages.
 Load your user up with relevant info and beautiful imagery.

 Last Decade’s “Accessories”

-If you take nothing from this post, please remember that your website’s hit counter, scrolling marquee, flash intro, auto play videos, background music, and wonky mixed fonts really must go!
+If you take nothing else from this post, please remember that your website’s hit counter, scrolling marquee, flash intro, auto play videos, background music, and wonky mixed fonts really must go!

 Large Text Blocks